ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

   handy later on when you're trying to make a decision, and will keep you honest

-## You have more power than you think
+### You have more power than you think
 You have a lot of power as an engineer looking for a new job.
 The market right now (2018-2019) is as good as it gets.
 Don't be a jerk about it (obviously!) but be aware that you can ask for a lot.
 Asking nicely will get you most of what you want, so remember to ask!

+# Interviews are over.
+Now what?
+So you've gone through your interviews and hopefully have gotten far enough in the process that you're stressed and unsure about what to do next.
+Negotiating your salary and committing to a decision is no easy task.
+Below I'm laying out my experience with both of these.
+I'm offering some of my personal criteria to evaluate each company, as well as some tips about offer negotiation.
+Ready?

 ## Offer, compensation and negotiation